Algebraic-Programming/HiCR/examples/channels/variableSize/mpsc/locking/README.rst

 For running this example, both the number of producers and the size of the buffers is configurable per command line.
 For example:

-* :code:`mpirun -n 16 ./mpi 3` launches the examples with 15 producers and a consumer buffer of size 3.
+* :code:`mpirun -n 16 ./mpi 3` launches the examples with 15 producers and a consumer buffer of size 3, which *is shared among all the producers*.

 In the example, each producer will push numeric tokens into the consumer buffer.
 The semantics here is different from most other channel versions, as the channel is a shared resource with many producers.
 The push returns the success status of the operation, and to ensure success, busy waiting might be needed: